Brother’s Day

 Several studies over the past few years have demonstrated just how brothers keep one another on their toes—and therefore, make each other fitter.
 According to these studies, brothers who live in the same household are 14% less likely to be obese than brothers who live apart.

-Brothers Can Also Be Bad Influences On One Another
+Brothers Can Also Be Bad Influences on One Another

-Research that comes from Wichita State University has uncovered a fact about brothers that many of us already know: that older brothers can be bad influences on younger brothers.
-According to this study, younger brothers were more likely to dabble in risky behavior such as drinking, doing drugs, or participating in premarital sex, if the older brother was already engaged in those activities.
+According to this study, younger brothers are more likely to dabble in risky behavior such as drinking, doing drugs, or participating in premarital sex if the older brother is already engaged in those activities.

-Families With Lots Of Brothers Might Be More Fertile
+Families With Lots of Brothers Might Be More Fertile

 Fighting With Your Brother